Faculty of Culture and Arts, University of Warsaw

 The Faculty of Culture and Arts (Wydział Nauk o Kulturze i Sztuce, WNKS) of the University of Warsaw is a faculty conducting study and research in fields of art history, anthropology, cultural studies and musicology.
 The faculty was established on 1 September 2020, as the successor to the Faculty of Historical Sciences from which the Faculty of History and the Faculty of Archeology were isolated.
 The incumbent dean is Małgorzata Karpińska, a historian, professor of humanities.

 Structure and studies

-The faculty is divided into three intitutes conducting reaserch and teaching in the following courses of study:
+The faculty is divided into three institutes conducting research and teaching in the following courses of study: